prateekvjoshi/prateekvjoshi/README.md

 ## Reach out

 If you're building an infra product, I'd love to chat with you.
-Reach out on X or LinkedIn.
+Reach out via email, LinkedIn, or X.